 The study, known as The Frekvensprosjektet (Norwegian for Frequency Project) has yet to reach the pages of a peer-reviewed journal.
 As such, important details about how the Norwegian Frequency Project was set up are hard to come by.

-However, I’ve been able to put some of the pieces together with the help of conference proceedings (here and here), Matt Perryman’s excellent book Squat Every Day, as well as a couple of articles by Borge Fagerli and Martijn Koeveots.
+However, I’ve been able to put some of the pieces together with the help of conference proceedings, Matt Perryman’s excellent book Squat Every Day, as well as this article by Martijn Koeveots.

 The Norwegian Frequency Project